 When $\neff$ drops below a predefined threshold $N_0$, we retain the $N_0$ highest weight particles and discard those with negligible weights.
 The retained particles $(\intent{k}{i_a},\wgt{k}{i_a})_{a=1}^{N_0}$ are then replicated in proportion to their relative weights.
 That is, each particle $(\intent{k}{i_a},\wgt{k}{i_a})$ is replaced with $N_a\triangleq\left\lfloor\wgt{k}{i_a}N\big/\sum_{b=1}^{N_0}\wgt{k}{i_b}\right\rfloor$ particles of weight $\frac{1}{N}$ and position $\intent{k}{i_a}$.
 The remaining $N-\sum_{b=1}^{N_0}N_b$ particles are re-initialized in random positions in $\work$ with weights equal to $\frac{1}{N}$, to contribute to better coverage of the search space.

-\begin{remark} It is important to note that $\intent{k+1}{i}=\intent{k}{i}$ unless the $i$-th particle is discarded during resampling.
-In other words, the intent parameter attached to any particle is held constant throughout the particle's lifetime. \end{remark}
+\begin{rem} It is important to note that $\intent{k+1}{i}=\intent{k}{i}$ unless the $i$-th particle is discarded during resampling.
+In other words, the intent parameter attached to any particle is held constant throughout the particle's lifetime. \end{rem}